chrispanag/ebony/README.md

 Documentation for the EBONy framework is a work in progress (and soon to be released :D).
 For now you can check out the examples folder for some bots that showcase the functionality of the framework.

+Also you can check out [this tutorial](./docs/tutorials/hodor-bot.md) that describes how to get started with the hodor-bot example!

+(Special thanks to **JohnGreco** for writing this tutorial)

 ## Built With

 * [**Express**](https://github.com/expressjs/express) - For webhook initialization